mr150/mlut/README.md

 ```

 #### Toolkit ####
-To use all Mlut features you need an assembly.
+To use all mlut features you need an assembly.
 You will need to install a package via NPM and:

 - [Dart Sass](https://github.com/sass/sass), and in particular [sass-embedded](https://www.npmjs.com/package/sass-embedded) for better performance
 - CSS minifier or PostCSS plugin that can group media queries.
 For example: [CSSO](https://github.com/css/csso) or [this](https://github.com/SassNinja/postcss-combine-media-query) plugin
 - [PurgeCSS](https://github.com/FullHuman/purgecss) is recommended for removing unused CSS

-Once the assembly is configured, just import Mlut to your stylesheet, and configure it as you need:
+Once the assembly is configured, just import mlut to your stylesheet, and configure it as you need:
 ```scss
 @use '../../node_modules/mlut' as ml with (
   $su: 5px,